-Actual innocence almost always means that you weren’t present at the time the crime was committed, and always means you played no role in its commission.
+Actual innocence almost always means that you were not present at the time the crime was committed, and always means you played no role in its commission.
 Actual innocence means you didn’t do it.
 There must also be a realistic possibility that new evidence can prove your innocence.
 For example, DNA testing may exonerate you.
 Similarly, investigation may prove that someone else committed the crime.